Definition of Dystopia

 In this novel, Jonas’ community has no starvation, poverty, lack of housing, unemployment, or prejudice, and everything seems perfect.
 However, as the novel advances, Jonas gets insight into people’s personal lives, and notices that they have given up their individualities and freedoms.
 Besides, the community is a hypocrite conforming to false ideas and becoming a bad place in which to live.

 Function of Dystopia

-Through dystopia, authors express their concerns about issues of humanity and society and warn the people about their weaknesses.
-Authors use dystopia as a literary technique to discuss the reality and depict issues that might happen in future.
-Thus the role of dystopia in literary works is to educate and give awareness to the audience.
+Through dystopia, authors express their concerns about issues of humanity and society, and warn the people about their weaknesses.
+Authors use dystopia as a literary technique to discuss reality, and depict issues that might happen in the future.
+Thus, the role of dystopia in literary works is to educate and give awareness to the audience.
 Dystopias also serve as warnings about the current state of affairs of a government, or of those in power.
-In dystopia, authors point out the wrong doings in a society or a system – the reason that it is often called a critique.
+In dystopic writings, authors point out the wrong-doings in a society or a system – the reason that it is often called a critique.